Reservations 678-637-3700

 The first teacher in 1914 was Bertha Sue Larkin, who returned in the 1950’s to teach again.
 The solitary teacher was responsible for teaching large classes of students of varying ages simultaneously.
 There were eight grades to be taught, so each class was a short fifteen or twenty minutes.
 Homework was always expected and included math, spelling and reading.
 Somehow the teacher met with everyone and reviewed the various subjects as required by state law.

 In 1995, John (Jack) R. Hicklin, Jr. began exterior renovations.
 In June 1996, many former students enjoyed a reunion at the school.
 In 2004, the Hicklin School was listed on the National Register of Historic Places and work on the interior began.
-Interior renovations were completed by Mr. Hicklin’s wife and daughter in 2006; Marcia Hicklin, your hostess, was awarded a DAR Historic Preservation Medal for her work on the school.
+Interior renovations were completed by Mr. Hicklin’s wife, Alma Lowe, and daughter in 2006; Marcia Hicklin, your hostess, was awarded a DAR Historic Preservation Medal for her work on the school.

 The School House Suite